Submission deadline: 20th December 2019

 There will be a jury judging all proposals and deciding which project is going to win based on innovation, positive effect on the environment, means of implementation, and the presentation itself.

 There will be a first, second and third prize.
-However, every participant of the competetion will receive a certificate for participation.
-Prizes will range from vouchers for the student union shop to reuseable coffee cups and lunch boxes and other goodies.
+However, every participant of the competition will receive a certificate for participation.
+The winner will get 3000 SEK, for the second prize we will offer 1000 SEK and the third place wins a Gift Box.

 CSS will work together with the winning project to implement the concept on campus!
 The competion is a collection of ideas on how to improve our environment and student life.
 CSS will also assist people who want continue working with their project and provide information, contacts and more if help is needed!